programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ##### Difficulty

-The NLP processes underpinning this work are at the intermediate level, also considering the need for general data protection and IP knowledge.
+The NLP processes underpinning this work are at the beginner level, as we pay close attention to providing a step-by-step workflow, with all code necessary.
+We also seek to breakdown key legal concepts related to general data protection and IP knowledge.

 ## Use Case: Locating Potential Red Flags

-This lesson aims to help those concerned with AI experimentation, such as Programming Historians, in evaluating AI tools based on their terms and conditions.
+This lesson aims to support those concerned with AI experimentation, such as Programming Historians, in evaluating AI tools based on their terms and conditions.
 As a secondary audience, we also hope to inform those with a remit to advise on AI compliance and institutional licence purchasing, especially within Higher Educational libraries.

-Through our own roles, we have noticed a capability and knowledge gap emerge, whereby scholars require greater confidence in understanding AI’s potential data protection risks.
+Through our own roles, we have noticed a technical capability and knowledge gap emerge, whereby scholars require greater confidence in understanding AI’s potential data protection risks.
 This gap is also mirrored in general research activities, with benchmark surveys organisations, such as [Primary Research Group](https://www.primaryresearch.com), coordinating user gathering activities on AI licensing in Higher Education.
 Subsequently, this lesson emerged from informal discussions between Fenlon and Nockels around resourcing automatic transcription tools within the University of Birmingham Libraries, pointing to variable guidance around server infrastructure, data sovereignty, and potential for copyright misuse.
 In engaging with this knowledge gap, this lesson forms an anticipatory approach to locating pitfalls in current AI licences, marketed to the Universities of Birmingham and Buffalo.

 Of course, when advising on AI tool usage, it is common IP practice to locate an appropriate need first.
 Both the University of Birmingham and Buffalo have manual AI licence checklists assessing such criteria.
 However, these rely on an expert know-how of warranties, legal liabilities, disputes, user and supplier obligations, associated costs and terms of AI service access.
 Without this expertise, university libraries can be left to negotiate terms and conditions without clear guidance, at a time of increasing AI marketing.
 This case emerges when approached by AI providers, many of which are better-resourced and more legally established than counterparts in Higher Education.

 Therefore, our lesson provides a benchmark for reviewing guidance through NLP, alongside human-in-the-loop review.
-In turn, we also explicitly document the limitations and affordances of one AI-based NLP method (spaCy), following evaluative frameworks from the library and archive sector (Manchester, 2023).
+In turn, we also explicitly document the limitations and affordances of one AI-based NLP method (spaCy), following evaluative frameworks from the library and archive sector (see Potter, 2023).

 ### Dataset

 #### Characteristics and Suitability

-Our dataset of AI tool licenses began with informal discussions around what software was familiar in our own research and advice giving, as part of the ENABLAR’s cohort writing reflections.
+Our dataset of AI tool licenses began with informal discussions around what software was familiar in our own research and advice-giving, as part of the ENABLAR’s cohort writing reflections.
 This led to discussions of Agentic AI systems, in particular Microsoft CoPilot licensed to Birmingham, as well as Transkribus, used heavily in Nockels’s research.
 With Estrada’s involvement, our dataset includes tool licences being actively considered by the University of Buffalo Library.
 This provides a rich comparative dataset across different legal jurisdictions, and offering a way to further evaluate the success of our NLP method.
-This dataset was also kept born-digital to avoid OCR processing, in the interests of *Programming Historian* users’ learning, and there already being lessons available such as Gribomont (2023).
+This dataset was kept born-digital to avoid OCR processing and additional pre-processing steps convoluting our workflow, especially with OCR *Programming Historian* lessons available such as Gribomont (2023).

 #### Pre-processing and Sampling